-Dawlish Trains – Digital Photographic Library by Colin J. Marsden www.dawlishtrains.com
+Digital Photographic Library by Colin J. Marsden

-Based in Dawlish, Devon, as reflected in the title of the site, the photographic library galleries contain images from throughout the world, showing a diverse selection of train and locomotive types and classes and other rail related views.
+Based in Dawlish, Devon, as reflected in the title of the site, the photographic library galleries contain images from throughout the world, showing a diverse selection of train and locomotive types and classes and other rail related subjects.
 Apart from the UK scene, which I have followed throughout my life recording images almost daily since 1971, a number of picture selections are from Europe, the USA and Canada, I enjoy visiting overseas locations and try and make several visits each year.
-Light rail and tram systems are frequently visited and documented from both UK and foreign parts..
+Light rail and tram systems are also frequently visited and documented from both UK and foreign parts.

 Several people ask about the photographic equipment i use.
 Although many years ago I used Pentax 6x7 and Mamiya 645 medium format film cameras, today everything is digital.
-I use nothing but Nikon equipment, with my main camera bodies being a Nikon D850 and a mirrorless Z7 II, with a selection of 2.8 lenses covering the range 24-300mm, plus a trustworthy 50mm f1.4.
-Which I often use for hand held night photography.
+I use nothing but Nikon equipment, with my main camera bodies being a Nikon D850 and a mirrorless Z7 II, with a selection of 2.8 lenses covering the range 18-300mm, plus a trustworthy 50mm f1.4, which I often use for hand held night photography.
 For ease when travelling, or when the use of a large camera is not suitable, I operate a Panosonic Lumix TZ100 fitted with a Leica lens which has an operating range of 28-300mm.
 Also today, the trustworthy Apple iPhone is frequently used to capture hi-res images, especially vehicle interiors.

-Last Site Update: 7 August 2016
+Last Site Update: